Holzhaus/serato-tags/docs/serato_markers2.md

 This tag stores various kinds of track "markers" like Cue Points, Saved Loops, Flips.
 It also stores information about the tracks' color in the tracklist and if the track's beatgrid is locked.

+Note that some of this information is also stored in [`Serato Markers_`](serato_markers_.md), and Serato will prefer that data over the information stored in `Serato Markers2` if it is present.

 The tag contains a two-byte tag header, followed by base64-encoded binary data.
 If the content is very long, a linefeed character (`0a`) is inserted into the base64 string every 72 bytes.
 For some unknown reason, Serato may produce a base64 string that is 1 byte longer than a multiple of 4 (i.e. an invalid base64 string).